PawseySC/singularity-containers/_episodes/34-gpu-pytorch.md

 ### Pre-fetching the dataset

 The training script downloads *FashionMNIST* the first time it runs.
-Compute nodes may not have outbound internet access (this varies by site), so let's fetch it now, while we still have our interactive allocation, or from the login node:
+Setonix's compute nodes do have outbound internet access, but it's still good practice to fetch a dataset once rather than re-downloading it on every job run.
+Let's fetch it now, while we still have our interactive allocation:

 ```
 $ singularity exec --rocm "$image" python3 -c '